iedenis/project/README.md

 - The application developed for Android smartphones only

 ### Installation
 The program doesn't require installation.
+Open the Terminal and follow the steps.

 1) Clone the repository into your local repository by:
 ```sh